Transgenic Animal Technology

 Reviews

-"...a valuable laboratory asset for any researcher working with genetically modified animals..." --Lab Animal

-"...reasonably priced and provides a good review of transgenic technology that can be used by a novice or experienced Individual...figures and tables are of good quality and a nice supplement to the lnformation contained in the chapters." --Laboratory Animal Practitioner
+"...this edition covers an exceptionally wide range of aspects of transgenic technology...The major strength of the book is that it comprehensively covers most important aspects of transgenic technology.
+Carl Pinkert must be congratulated on bringing together a set of expert authors who have covered all essential aspects of transgenesis.
+A ‘must have’ for every lab involved with transgenic technology." --Andreas Kolb, Hannah Research Institute

-"The handbook will be a valuable resource for two audiences, one seeking a broad appreciation for transgenic animal technology, which can be gained by reading the handbook cover to cover, and the other seeking concise descriptions of focused techniques, which can be found by selection of specific chapters." --Transgenics, 2013
+"The handbook provides an excellent distillation of practical aspects of the fast growing field of animal transgenesis...the second edition contains substantial new and updated information...chapters are well illustrated with useful figures supporting the text...the handbook will be a valuable resource for two audiences, one seeking a broad appreciation for transgenic animal technology, which can be gained through reading the handbook cover to cover, and the other seeking concise descriptions of focused techniques which can be found by selection of specific chapters...overall, the text is well edited...$75.00 and its approximately 600 pages are worth the cost." --TRANSGENICS (2003)